p0deje/vagrant-exec/README.md

 ➜ vagrant ssh -c "cd /vagrant && bundle install"
 ```

+### Environment variables

-You can also add environment variables to be exported before.
+You can add environment variables to be exported before.

 ```ruby
 Vagrant.configure('2') do |config|